dpopp07/dotfiles/README.md

 # dotfiles
-Various files I use for my development environment.

-This is a work in progreess.
+Config files, settings, and installation scripts for setting up new development machines.